ross-p-smith/UKOfficeHours/README.md

 1. Download the repo
 2. In the azure portal create an Azure AD Application called <environmentcode>-ukofficehours
-3. Login first with Login-AzureRmAccount, or VSTS, then run poshdeploy.ps1
+3. Login first with Login-AzureRmAccount, or VSTS, then run poshbuildanddeploy.ps1
 4. cd to <Repo>\UKOfficeHours\UKOfficeHours
-5. .\armdeploy\poshdeploy -deployname "<environmentcode>"
+5. .\armdeploy\poshbuildanddeploy -deployname "<environmentcode>"

 Valid environment codes for our internal usage deployment are "lo","cd","de","ts","pr", but any free combination can in theory be used.
 "lo" local services configured to interact with a local frontend